MAKING HISTORY

 It is the job of a judge to treat every person who enters their courtroom with dignity and respect, and to maintain fairness when applying the law.

-The Defenders of Justice are three trail-blazing Public Defenders ready to join the LA County Superior Court judicial bench.
+The Defenders of Justice are trail-blazing Public Defenders who are ready to join the LA County Superior Court judicial bench.

 Public defenders possess the unique perspective and dedication needed to bring long-awaited change to the judicial system in Los Angeles.
 Their forward-thinking approach seeks to address the root causes of crime, such as socioeconomic disparities and mental health challenges, rather than perpetuating a cycle of incarceration.